KDHE secretary compares COVID-19 political defiance to crimping hose at house fire

 House and Senate Republicans were among fierce critics of Kelly and KDHE, claiming the executive branch of state government recklessly caused damage to the state’s economy, forced companies out of business, prematurely shuttered school buildings and shoved tens of thousands of people into unemployment.

-Kelly requested the Legislature reconvene next Wednesday in special session to develop a bipartisan, compromise bill to guide state government through a pandemic emergencies.
+Kelly requested the Legislature reconvene in special session to develop a bipartisan, compromise bill to guide state government through a pandemic emergencies.
+The House and Senate are expected to convene at 8 a.m.
+Wednesday, but it is unclear what would be accomplished.